ccaloian/Scientific-Computing-Cpp/README.md

 __IMPORTANT__:
 * _The presented solutions come with no correctness guarantees_.
-* _Exercises are solved with tools presented in the book up their corresponding chapter_.
+* _Exercises are solved with tools and concepts introduced in the book up to the corresponding chapter_.